-A: Caffeine may increase your risk of having a miscarriage.
+Caffeine may increase your risk of having a miscarriage, especially if you have over 2 cups of coffee a day.
 A study published in January 2008 concludes that an intake of 200 milligrams or more per day, representing two or more cups, "significantly increases the risk of miscarriage."
 Currently available evidence suggests that it may be prudent for pregnant women to limit coffee consumption to 2 cups/day (no more than 200 mg/day of caffeine) to exclude any increased probability of spontaneous abortion or impaired fetal growth.

 Another recent study also found a link between coffee intake during pregnancy and miscarriage.
 It appears that the more coffee you drink during the early stages of pregnancy, the higher your risk of suffering from a miscarriage becomes.